 IoT projects that take customers’ needs as a basis are usually the most successful ones.
-To make sure your IoT idea addresses customers’ pain points, try to analyze the most relevant challenges of today.
+To ensure your IoT idea addresses customers’ pain points, try to analyze today's most relevant challenges.
 Here are just a few of them:

 - It’s complicated to create cross-sector value — knowledge and information may not be shared properly

-- Remote control of devices is becoming an urgent necessity — smart thermostats, telesurgery, and other innovative areas require development of brand new IoT solutions
+- Remote control of devices is becoming an urgent necessity — smart thermostats, telesurgery, and other innovative areas require the development of brand-new IoT solutions

 - Multiple constraints result in growing social gaps — an aging society, regional depopulation, etc.